topofocus/arcadedb/README.md

 Only the `name` attribute is declared.

-`Demo::User.create_type`  creates the type and executes provided database-commands after __END__.
+`Demo::User.create_type`  creates the type and executes provided database-commands after `__END__`.

-Other properties are schemaless, but have to be declared in the model-file.
+Other properties are schemaless.
+They are present in the database and are mapped to the `value`-attribute on the ruby side.

 ```ruby
 Person.insert name: "Hubert", age: 35